Oncology

 • Assess actual or potential late effects of cancer and its treatment, including secondary cancers, as well as cardiomyopathy and pulmonary dysfunction in cancer survivors.

 The Oncology Nurse Practitioner Program prepares students to excel as advanced practice nurses in a variety of primary and acute settings, including comprehensive cancer centers, community hospitals, ambulatory clinics, private practice, palliative care settings, and hospice.
-Graduates are eligible for certification through the ANCC or AANP.
-In addition, students are prepared to obtain certification as an Advanced Oncology Certified Nurse Practitioner (AOCNP) by the Oncology Nursing Certification Corporation (ONCC), pending required clinical hours.
+Students in an adult population focus for their full-time programs are prepared to pursue certification as an Advanced Oncology Certified Nurse Practitioner (AOCNP) by the Oncology Nursing Certification Corporation (ONCC), upon completion of required clinical hours.

 Curriculum